-All RTP award recipients must obtain a Dun and Bradstreet (DUNS) number and register in the System for Award Management (SAM) by the time of award.
+All RTP award recipients must register in the System for Award Management (SAM) by the time of award.
 Grantees must renew their SAM registration annually to continue to receive reimbursement from RTP.

 Entities already registered in the SAM:

 ► On the RTP Application, you must include proof of your SAM registration.
 See Appendix A for an example the required SAM registration verification documentation.